Last Updated: 24 February, 2026

 It may sound like a revolutionary idea, but Massachusetts could transform its rich Revolutionary War heritage into an unexpected source of betting revenue.
 Events in Lexington, Concord, and Bunker Hill already attract thousands of spectators each year, so the potential to add a playful element of prediction is certainly possible.
 Prop bets such as “Which actor gets ‘shot’ first?”, “Will Paul Revere fall off his horse?” or “Duration of the battle scene” could engage both local bettors and tourists.

-Of course, ethical concerns would make offering this market difficult for local licensed sportsbooks.
-However, this unique blend of education, entertainment, and gaming would capture attention both locally and nationally, especially among history buffs and casual gamblers, whom sportsbooks may not be profiting from if they don’t enjoy traditional sports betting.
+Of course, ethical concerns would make it difficult for local licensed sportsbooks to offer this market.
+However, this unique blend of education, entertainment, and gaming would capture attention both locally and nationally, especially among history buffs and casual gamblers, who sportsbooks may not be profiting from if they don’t enjoy traditional sports betting.

-All casinos and racetracks in Massachusetts were awarded licenses when the sports betting bill was passed, which means there are currently three retail locations available to bettors, with two more expected to join in the near future.
+All casinos and racetracks in Massachusetts were awarded licenses when the sports betting bill was passed, meaning there are currently three retail locations available to bettors, with two more expected to open in the near future.
 The two locations expected to join down the line are Raynham Park and Suffolk Downs, both of which are pari-mutuel simulcast facilities.
 These locations will be able to partner with one online and one retail operator apiece.

 The three casinos that have opened their doors to sports bettors since the launch have the option to partner with two online skins, all of which have already been claimed.